austinmama/dl/faqs.md

 You can connect the classic infrastructure and VPC with classic peering as described in [Setting up access to your Classic Infrastructure from VPC](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure).

 Classic access features of VPC are an option at VPC setup and can only be enabled at the initial VPC creation.

+## Can I change billing options after my direct link is provisioned?
+{: #switch-billing-options}
+{: faq}
+{: support}

+Yes, you can change billing options after a direct link is provisioned.
+You can change from Metered to Unmetered regardless if you chose Global or Local routing.
+For example, to change from metered to unmetered billing, navigate to the Details page of the direct link and click **Edit**.
+In the side panel, select **Unmetered** in the Billing section, review the updated information, then agree to the prerequisites and click **Submit**. (edited)

 ## Is there a way to connect {{site.data.keyword.dl_short}} to VPC without using the classic infrastructure?
 {: #connect-wo-using-classic}